A service of the

 China’s Trade Surplus

 China’s merchandise trade surplus has reached an all-time high.
-A key driver appears to be a policy push to further bolster Chinese domestic manufacturing production, implying the danger of overcapacities.
-Jürgen Matthes article analyses China’s growing trade surplus in several dimensions with a focus on Chinas trade relation to the EU.
+A key driver appears to be a policy push to further bolster Chinese domestic manufacturing production, implying the danger of overcapacities, writes Jürgen Matthes.

 Letter from America